Frank Hummert: In radio

-In 1927, Hummert hired a new assistant.
-That assistant was 22-year-old Anne Ashenhurst (née Schumacher).
-Ashenhurst was nearly 21 years Hummert's junior.
-By the age of 22, Ashenhurst had already graduated from Goucher College in 1925, went to Paris, got a job with the International Herald Tribune, (now known as the International New York Times), been married to and divorced from newspaper reporter John Ashenhurst and had a son, all in the span of two years.
+In 1927, Hummert hired a new assistant, 22-year-old Anne Ashenhurst (née Schumacher).
+Ashenhurst was nearly 21 years Hummert's junior, but was the only staff member able to maintain the 18-hour workdays for which Hummert was known.
+By the age of 22, she had graduated from Goucher College in 1925, had traveled to Paris, gotten a job with the International Herald Tribune, (now known as the International New York Times), and had been married to and divorced from newspaper reporter John Ashenhurst with whom she had a son, all in the span of two years.

-They began collaborating in radio in 1932 and married in 1935.

 Just Plain Bill and early radio years

-The Hummerts earliest radio serial was a soap opera by the name of Betty and Bob.
+Frank Hummert and Anne Ashenhurst began collaborating in radio in 1932 and married in 1935.
+Both were frugal and intensely private, preferring work to a social life.
+Their earliest radio serial was the soap opera Betty and Bob.
 Betty and Bob, sponsored by General Mills' Gold Medal Flour, was about the marriage of a secretary of her wealthy boss, whose disapproving father cuts Bob out of the will.
 The program sustained an eight-year run from 1932-1940.

 Also in 1932, their long-running soap Ma Perkins starring Virginia Payne premiered on the radio.
-Ma Perkins centered around "Ma" who owned and operated a lumber yard in the fictional small Southern town of Rushville Center (population 4000), where the plotlines pivoted around her interactions with the local townsfolk and the ongoing dilemmas of her three children, Evey, Fay and John.
+Ma Perkins centered around "Ma," who owned and operated a lumber yard in the fictional small Southern town of Rushville Center (population 4000), where the plotlines pivoted around her interactions with the local townsfolk and the ongoing dilemmas of her three children, Evey, Fay and John.
 The program ended in November 1960.

-In September 1932, Just Plain Bill, (under the name Bill the Barber), premiered on CBS Radio.
+In September 1932, Just Plain Bill, under the name Bill the Barber, premiered on CBS Radio.
 The series revolved around a barber who marries above his league.
-Just Plain Bill and Ma Perkins were the start of Hummert's radio empire.
+Just Plain Bill and Ma Perkins were the start of the Hummerts' radio empire.
 Another popular radio serial created by the Hummerts was Skippy, based on the popularity of the eponymous comics series by Percy Crosby.